 RSI self-financed the project using solar panels manufactured in Tennessee and partnering with other local small businesses for the installation.
 Power generated from Brightfield 1 is being sold to the Tennessee Valley Authority (TVA) through the City of Oak Ridge Electric Department using a TVA Generation Partners contract.
 The completed project was commissioned in April 2012 and is part of RSI's Brownfields to Brightfields initiative that works to develop restricted-use properties into solar farms.
 Brightfield 1 energy production in its first year was 110 percent more than projected, with no downtime due to maintenance issues.
-In calendar year (CY) 2020, Brightfield 1 produced 248,000 kWh of energy.
-During January 2020, Brightfield 1 continued a single downtime that had begun in December 2019 due to maintenance activities, with the seasonal timing resulting in only a negligible increase in the use of conventionally supplied power.
+In calendar year (CY) 2021, Brightfield 1 produced 246, 500 kWh of energy.

-In addition, through the cooperative efforts of DOE, UCOR, RSI, Vis Solis, Inc., CROET, and COR, a second solar farm-the Powerhouse Six Solar Farm-was constructed on the west end of the park.
+In addition, through the cooperative efforts of DOE, UCOR, RSI, Vis Solis, Inc., CROET, and City of Oak Ridge, a second solar farm-the Powerhouse Six Solar Farm-was constructed on the west end of the park.
 It is a 1-MW solar farm that became operational in April 2015 and provides renewable energy, long-term lease income to CROET and bolsters development at ETTP.
 This project continues to provide numerous benefits to the environment and the community at large, which include the following:

-- Generates enough clean energy to power more than 100 homes. - Prevents pollution by removing the equivalent of 240 cars from the road annually (1,141 MT of CO2). - Provides brownfield reuse/redevelopment at ETTP. - Supports COR renewable energy goals. - Supports TVA renewable energy initiatives. - Offers community economic development jobs and property tax income to COR. - Demonstrates benefits of ETTP reindustrialization. - Supports DOE renewable energy goals. - Demonstrates collaborative success between DOE and a public utility for renewable energy development.
+- Generates enough clean energy to power more than 100 homes. - Prevents pollution by removing the equivalent of 240 cars from the road annually (1,141 MT of CO2). - Provides brownfield reuse/redevelopment at ETTP. - Supports City of Oak Ridge renewable energy goals. - Supports TVA renewable energy initiatives. - Offers community economic development jobs and property tax income to City of Oak Ridge. - Demonstrates benefits of ETTP reindustrialization. - Supports DOE renewable energy goals.

+Demonstrates collaborative success between DOE and a public utility for renewable energy development.